-This is a track that can work both great on acoustic or electric guitar, whether you’re just looking to strum some chords or play a bit more of an involved electric finger picked piece, this song will serve you well in both cases.
-Plus as far as John Mayer songs go this sits much on the easier side of things making it accessible to beginners too!
+This is a track that can work great on acoustic or electric guitar.
+Whether you’re just looking to strum some chords or play a bit more of an involved electric fingerpicked piece, this song will serve you well.
+As John Mayer songs go, this sits much on the easier end of the spectrum, making it accessible to beginners too!

 Love Yourself by Justin Bieber

 Click Here for tab for Love Yourself by Justin Bieber